info201b-sp21/ps-shiny/README.md

 At this point in the quarter, we expect you to be following the best practices we've incorporated into the class.
 This means:

-* Proper use of libraries such as _dplyr_ for data wrangling
+* Proper use of libraries such as _dplyr_ for data manipulation
 * Structuring your code so that if the data changes, you can easily update your entire application
 * Clearly commenting and properly organizing your code